-• Current global economic situation.
+Current global economic situation

 The Telefónica Group's business is impacted by general economic conditions in each of the countries in which it operates.
-The uncertainty about whether the economic recovery will continue may negatively affect the level of demand of existing and prospective customers, as customers may no longer deem critical the services offered by the Group.
+The uncertainty about whether economic recovery will continue may negatively affect the level of demand from existing and prospective customers, as customers may no longer deem critical the services offered by the Group.
 The main macroeconomic factors that could have an adverse impact on consumption and, accordingly, demand for our services and the Telefónica Group's results include the dearth of credit as banks adjust their balance sheets, trends in the labor market, further erosion of consumer confidence, with an immediate increase in saving rates, or needs for greater fiscal adjustment, which would undermine household income levels.
-This risk is high in Europe, but basically negligible in the rest of the countries where the Telefónica Group operates.
+This risk is higher in Europe, but less relevant in other countries where the Telefónica Group operates.

-Similarly, the sovereign debt crisis in certain euro-area countries and rating downgrades in some of these should be taken into account.
-Any further deterioration in sovereign debt markets or greater restrictions on credit in the banking sector could have an adverse impact on Telefónica's ability to raise financial and/or obtain liquidity.
-This could have a negative effect on the Group's businesses, financial position, results or cash flow.
+Similarly, the sovereign debt crisis in certain euro-area countries and rating downgrades in some of these countries should be taken into account.
+Any further deterioration in sovereign debt markets or greater restrictions on credit in the banking sector could have an adverse impact on Telefónica's ability to raise financing and/or obtain liquidity.
+This could have a negative effect on the Group's business, financial condition, results of operations or cash flows.
 In addition, there could be other possible follow-on effects from the economic crisis on the Group's business, including insolvency of key customers or suppliers.